Hollywood Victory Committee

 One of the committee's most notable successes was the Hollywood Victory Caravan which crossed the country in April / May 1942.

 Within its four years, arranged for stars to travel five million miles to entertain soldiers.
 The committee's final report took credit for providing 56,037 free appearances by 4,147 persons in 7,700 events, including 13,555 playing days by 176 persons on 122 overseas tours.

-The Hollywood Victory Committee organized Hollywood start to headline many of the variety, dramatic or musical shows provided by the USO Camp Tours.
+The Hollywood Victory Committee organized Hollywood stars to headline many of the variety, dramatic, and musical shows provided by the USO Camp Tours.
 The shows were originally organized under great secrecy and sent initially to the British Isles to entertain American troops stationed there.
 Entertainers would eventually travel to most battle fields to provide entertainment to active duty soldiers.
-The Hollywood Victory Committee began December 10, 1941; the day after Pearl Harbor was attacked and would go on to provide over 56,000 free appearances by over 4,000 Hollywood stars.